'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

-An Afghan woman takes a photograph with her cell phone as she and supporters attend the election rally of Afghan presidential candidate Abdullah Abdullah in Jalalabad on Feb.
+An Afghan woman takes a photograph with her cellphone at the election rally of Afghan presidential candidate Abdullah Abdullah in Jalalabad on Feb.
 18, 2014.

 Shah Marai/AFP/Getty Images